NVIDIA/framework-reproducibility/README.md

 ## Deterministic TensorFlow Solutions

-There are currently three ways to access GPU-deterministic op functionality in TensorFlow for most deep learning applications:
+There are currently several ways to access GPU-deterministic op functionality in TensorFlow for most deep learning applications:

-1. Use the lastest version of stock TensorFlow (currently version 2.3), which implements all of the currently-available deterministic op solutions.
-It does not require patching.
+1. Use the lastest version of stock TensorFlow (currently version 2.4), which implements most of the currently-available deterministic op solutions.
+It does not require any officially released determinism patches.
+2. Clone this repo and call `fwd9m.tensorflow.enable_determinism` to apply the, as-yet unreleased, patch for the segment reduction ops to your chosen version of TensorFlow.
+This code may not be fully regression tested; your results may vary.
-2. Use an NVIDIA NGC TensorFlow Docker image (version >= 19.06).
+3. Use an NVIDIA NGC TensorFlow Docker image (version >= 19.06).
-3. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of `tfdeterminism.patch`.
+4. Use version 1.14, 1.15, or 2.0 of stock TensorFlow with GPU support, plus the application of `tfdeterminism.patch`.
 Version 2.1 of stock TensorFlow does not have a patch avaliable (and does not require earlier patching) and includes many of the deterministic op solutions.